 Is There Any Real Way to Increase the Row Limit in Excel?

 Apparently, no way.
 You can’t cross the Excel row limit.
-However, you may insert your data into the data model, and then applying Power View or Power Pivot option you can handle more than 1048576 rows.
+However, you can insert your data into the data model and then use Power View or Power Pivot to handle more than 1048576 rows.

 How to Increase Row Limit in Excel: Use Data Model